 Critics are asking, “Is Proposed Texas ‘Wrongful Birth’ Bill Dangerous?”
 For some time, Texas lawmakers have been considering a bill that would prevent parents from suing a doctor if their child is born with a disability.
 Known as the ‘wrongful birth‘ bill, or Senate Bill 25 (SB 25), this piece of legislation is causing quite a stir across Texas.

-To help our readers understand the importance of SB 25, the team at Brown Wharton & Brothers has created this informative article.
+To help our readers understand the importance of SB 25, the team at Birth Injury Guide has created this informative article.
 Anyone with questions about healthcare laws, medical malpractice, or birth injuries should contact an attorney to learn more about how these laws affect them and their loved ones.

 The Heart of the Wrongful Birth Debate

 Consider this.
 You are pregnant.
 You attend every doctor’s appointment without fail, obey dietary restrictions, and take care of your body.
 Your doctor assures you that all is well.
 When your child is born, however, he has severe disabilities or deformities that were identified during your pregnancy but your doctor chose not to inform you because he was afraid you would seek an abortion, rather than carrying your child to term.
 Your doctor used his discretion to determine that you should not be informed about your child’s health.

 Now imagine that you cannot sue your doctor because he is protected by the government.
 Even though he knowingly failed to inform you about your child’s health, knowingly failed to offer treatment options, and knowingly stripped you of your right to make informed choices about your health.
 You have incurred tens of thousands of dollars in medical expenses, and your child is permanently disabled, or worse, has died due to his injuries.
 What now?